RabbitBio/RabbitFX/README.md

 ### Paired-end data processing example

 An example of processing paired-end sequencing data is showed in file [TestCount.cpp](./TestCount.cpp).
-It is tested that compared to [FQReader](https://github.com/rob-p/FQFeeder), in the task of counting ATCG of pair-end data, RabbitIO is 2 times faster in 20 thread.
+It is tested that compared to [FQReader](https://github.com/rob-p/FQFeeder), in the task of counting ATCG of pair-end data, RabbitFX is 2 times faster in 20 thread.

-RabbitIO is about 2G/s I/O speed now
+RabbitFX is about 2G/s I/O speed now

 ## FASTA data example
 This is an example of reading and processing FASTA files: